power-theory/powertwin-solver/README.md

 ```
 The runtime generation tree describes the expected files create during runtime.
 The powertwin-db is a shared volume between the powertwin-db and powertwin-solver container, this volume is then saved locally into powertwin_data.
-*Plans to move uosim_time.csv and possibly the cleaned reports into a PostgreSQL db for efficiency

 ## TODO
-- Migrate csv files into Postgres DB
 - Currently this program does not support Mixed use, Laboratory, Single Family Detached, Vacant subtypes, and due to UrbanOpt restraints, cannot support Multifamily, Multifamily (2 to 4 units), Multifamily (5 or more units) subtypes
 - Occupancy assumptions are currently being made relative to the building subtype with a set value for each
 - Only select few weather locations supported (automation requires all weather file data)
 - Include all options for feature file configuration for my precise measures
-- Restructure Flask app to follow expected best practice structure